Zone Look-up Map

 The City has a cannabis webpage that summarizes information about requirements and processes outside of zoning approvals.

-Nicotine retail is defined based on the State's definitions of nicotine and items related to nicotine-delivery.
+Nicotine retail is defined by the State's definitions of nicotine and items related to nicotine-delivery.
 (See IDO Section 14-16-7-1).

 Nicotine retail is a conditional use in most zone districts where it is allowed.
 A "C" in the allowable use table indicates that the use is allowed as a primary use on the property with a conditional use approval from the Zoning Hearing Examiner.
-The use-specific standard requires primary nicotine retail to be 1,000 feet from other primary nicotine retail uses.
-(See IDO Subsection 14-16-4-3(D)(40).)
+Use-specific standards require that primary nicotine retail be located at least 1,000 feet from other primary nicotine retail uses and at least 500 feet from a residential zone district or lot containing a residential use in any mixed use zone district.
+(See IDO Subsection 14-16-4-3(D)(40)).

-In MX-M, MX-H, and NR-C, nicotine retail is allowed accessory to general retail or a grocery store permissively, so a conditional use would not be required, and nicotine retail would not be required to meet the distance separations above.
+In MX-M, MX-H, and NR-C, nicotine retail is allowed accessory to general retail or a grocery store permissively, so a conditional use would not be required, and the nicotine retail use would not be required to meet the minimum distance separations above.

-In MX-T and MX-L, nicotine retail is only allowed as an accessory use associated with general retail or a grocery store.
+In the MX-T and MX-L zone districts, nicotine retail is only allowed as an accessory use associated with general retail or a grocery store.
 MX-T requires a conditional use approval; MX-L allows nicotine retail as an accessory use permissively.
-The use-specific standard limits the size the nictone retail to 10,000 s.f. of gross floor area.
+The use-specific standard limits the size the nicotine retail to 10,000 square feet of gross floor area.

 What is cottage development?